magento/magento-vcs-installer/README.md

 #### Reason

-Composer tries to clone a large repository and eceeds default timeout.
+Composer tries to clone a large repository and exceeds default timeout.

 #### Solution

-Add next configuration to `composer.json`:
+Add next configuration to the root `composer.json`:

 ```json
 "config": {